 When it comes to marketing automation, “set it and forget it” is a common fallacy and pitfall.
-It’s tempting to think that automating communications means you never have to think about them again, but a strong experimental framework is critical to success.
-Before investing in a particular automation, set your hypothesis, focus your segment, document what you’re testing, and define your KPIs for success.
-Then, set a clear time frame for measuring objective results so you can continuously iterate and optimize.
+It’s tempting to think that automating communications means you never have to think about them again.
+However, a strong experimental framework is critical to your success.
+Before investing in a particular automation, set your hypothesis, focus your segment, document what you’re testing, and define your KPIs.
+Then, set a clear timeframe for measuring results so you can continuously iterate and optimize.

 Marketing tech stack for startups

-Now that you understand the benefits of marketing automation and you’ve set clear goals for your team, you’re ready to choose the products you want to incorporate into your stack.
+Now that you understand the benefits of marketing automation and you’ve set clear goals for your team, you’re ready to choose the products to incorporate into your stack.

 But choosing software is hard—especially in a saturated martech market.
-To avoid the headaches that come with vendor analysis and tirelessly scrolling through customer reviews, we put together a list of our 7 go-to marketing automation tools for teams that are just getting started (a more extended list of options by use case here):
+To avoid the headaches that come with vendor analysis, we put together a list of our go-to marketing automation tools for teams that are just getting started (you can view a more extended list by use case here):

 - Plot - Lifecycle planning & collaboration

 Building a marketing automation takes planning, thought, and collaboration across several departments and stakeholders.
 A sequence could have just a couple of touchpoints (cart abandon) or upwards of double digits (post-purchase onboarding series).
-Plot is where this work begins, helping you quickly brainstorm, plan, build, scale, and document all your customer lifecycle journeys.
+Plot is where this work begins, helping you quickly brainstorm, plan, build, scale, and document any type of marketing activation.
 Start for free with one of our 20+ ready-made, optimized flow templates for ecommerce or for B2B SaaS.
 Alternatives: Miro, Lucidchart

 - Freshpaint - Customer Data Platform (CDP)

 For software businesses, product analytics are the key to understanding how customers behave and interact with your product.
-Analytics help marketers analyze holistic platform performance, as well as drill down by cohorts and usage patterns.
-A great analytics platform will have strong tracking and visualization capabilities so you can slice and dice data in whichever ways you need.
-We enjoy Mixpanel for its simple UI and robust suite of integrations.
-Eligible startups get 1 year free on the Growth plan.
-Alternatives: Heap, Amplitude
+These insights enable marketers to assess platform performance, as well as analyze individual cohorts and usage patterns.
+A great analytics platform will have strong tracking and visualization capabilities so you can slice and dice data in whatever ways you need.
+We enjoy June for its simple UI and focus on B2B SaaS.
+Alternatives: Mixpanel, Heap, Amplitude

 - Fathom - Website analytics